mcintirOpti/OptiCal-readme/README.md

 # Installation
+For Developers:
 If the user needs to create a new installer, after cloning the github repository run

     npm run make

 from the command line in the directory you cloned to.
 The installer will be located in .\out\make\squirrel.windows\x64.

+For Users:
+Copy the installer “OptiCal-1.0.8 Setup.exe” from Dropbox to a local location.
+Then just double click on the installer to run.
 After running the installer, a shortcut to the installed version of OptiCal should be created on your desktop.
 The location of the installed application will be C:\Users\User\AppData\Local\OptiCal.